citizenfx/fivem-docs/content/docs/server-manual/featured-server-list.md

 • The server does not violate the [FiveM PLA][fivem-pla].<br>
 • The server offers a non-roleplay setting.<br>
-• The server’s language is either English or offers support for multiple languages.<br>
+• The server's language is either English or offers support for multiple languages.<br>
 • The server receives regular updates and is well maintained.<br>
 • Players can connect to the server directly by pressing the "connect" button.
 No additional limitations should be enforced (e.g., requiring players to join a Discord server or be added to an allowlist).<br>